 I hadn't really looked at the next part of the route in detail assuming it would be fairly flat and straightforward.
 As I headed out of Aberfoyle I was glad to find myself heading back out into remote countryside and climbing again.

-But eventually the countryside started to change.
+Eventually the countryside started to change.
 Sure there were a few steep climbs lefts, but mostly on tarmac.
 However, the views were still great, I was really enjoying this section, possibly partly due to the knowledge that the end was close now.
 My legs were tired, I was tired.
 The route twisted across the countryside and as it led out into open farmland the wind increased in strength.
 It was whipping across the road making it hard to cycle in a straight line.
-The route took me across a wonderful moorland albeit I had to fight the wind the whole way.
+I leant my elbows on the handlebars in an attempt to reduce the effect of the strongest gusts.
+The route took me across a wonderful moorland albeit I was too busy fighting the whole way to keep moving forwards to look around too much.
 A few more track roads, a thin wooden bridge, some shiny tarmac laid by a rich farmer.
-Then mild shock as I cycle along a busy road back in to the reality of fast cars passing too close.
+Then mild shock as the route suddenly tool me along along a busy road and back in to the reality of fast cars passing too close.

 Then as the rain started, I headed up a hill to a small swing gate in a wall with an overhanging tree.
 There were some people standing around it trying to stay out of the rain while they put on assorted jackets.
 One woman was standing right in the gate.